TiddlyWiki/translations/README.md

 Are you you thinking of writing a translation for TiddlyWiki?
 That is fantastic: it will make a real difference to the community.
 This page is here to get you going.

-If you have any questions you would like addressed, please contact translations@tiddlywiki.org.
+If you have any questions you would like addressed, please please ask at https://groups.google.com/group/TiddlyWikiClassic.

 How to create or update a translation of TiddlyWiki